Toggle: English / Spanish

 If you have an

-to bee, wasp, or yellow jacket stings, it is important to always carry a kit (which requires a prescription) and become familiar with its use.
-The kit contains medicine called epinephrine, which you should take immediately if you get a bee sting.
+to bee, wasp, or yellow jacket stings, always carry a kit and know how to use it.
+These kits require a prescription.
+They contain a medicine called epinephrine, which you should take right away if you get a bee sting.

 Call poison control or a hospital emergency room if the person who is stung has an allergy to the insect or was stung inside the mouth or throat.
 People with severe reactions may need to go to the hospital.